Erin Donohue

-Erin Donohue (born May 8, 1983) is an American athlete who competes in middle-distance track events.
+Erin Leigh Donohue (born May 8, 1983) is an American athlete who competes in middle-distance track events.
 Donohue qualified for the U.S. Olympic team at the 2008 Summer Olympics in the 1500 meters.

+Early life

 Born in Philadelphia, Pennsylvania, Donohue competed for Haddonfield Memorial High School in Haddonfield, New Jersey and the University of North Carolina in both middle-distance running events and the javelin throw.

+Career

 At the 2010 IAAF World Indoor Championships in Doha, she was sixth in the 1500 m final, running a season's best 4:09.
 She was the silver medalist at the 2010 USA Outdoor Track and Field Championships behind Anna Pierce.
 Donohue took part in the Fifth Avenue Mile road race in September and finished in third place behind her compatriots Shannon Rowbury and Sara Hall.

-Donohue has been a resident of Haddon Heights, New Jersey.

 She is an assistant coach with the Philadelphia University Cross Country program.